 - Rental income

 - Royal income

 - Capital gains

 - Farm income

-- Retirement distributions
+- Retirement income

-Adjustments to your gross income can come from the following places:
+Adjustments to income include the following items:

-- Contributions to a retirement account
+- Contributions to an individual retirement account (IRA)

-- Moving expenses
+- Moving expenses for active-duty military service members

 - Alimony paid